1. Do we offer the same curriculum as other schools in NSW?

 Yes.
 Our school is a fully registered and accredited non-government school in NSW.
 We are required to teach our students the same syllabuses as every other registered school in NSW.
 The NSW Education Standards Authority (NESA), previously BOSTES, is responsible for developing the syllabuses to be taught in NSW from Kindergarten through to Year 12.
 All our teachers are fully accredited with NESA.

 2. Do we offer electives in Stage 5 (Yr 9/10)?

-No. Due to the timing and structure of our day, no electives have been added to our Stage 5 program.
+Due to the timing and structure of our day, no electives have been added to our Stage 5 program, however some VET courses are offered to Stage 5 students after discussions with the Stage Co-ordinator.
 Our Stage 5 students continue to cover the mandatory subjects: English, Maths, Science, History, Geography and PDHPE.
 Any spare classroom time is re-allocated back into these subjects.
 The student’s football and tennis training is not impacted and continues to have an allocated time slot of two hours.

 3. What does our HSC program look like?